vtsiolkas/llm_chat_term/README.md

 # Terminal LLM Chatbot

 A python terminal-based chatbot application that integrates with language models.
-Features include multiline text input, streaming responses and many commands to
+Features include multiline text input, streaming responses and many commands to control the conversation.

-The idea came from

 ## Features